Hgoatly/Discover-Skane/testing.md

 - **Test Case 1**:

 - Ensure that all text is displayed in Swedish once the Swedish flag is clicked.
+Please note that the Booking.com dealfinder API is only available in English in this case.

 - Screenshot of the Navbar in Swedish.